scottyschup/ruby-curriculum/w1d2/style/coding-style.md

 ## References

 Batsov's [style guide][bbatsov-style] is a good one to skim.

-I've already covered the main rules, but it's probably worth your looking over briefly.
-Don't obsess over every rule; they're not set in stone, and the ones I've listed are the most important.
+Writing clean code is essential.
+Well formatted code is just as important as using proper grammar and punctuation.
+If you want people to understand your work and take you seriously as an engineer your code must look clean, consistent, and organized.

 [bbatsov-style]: https://github.com/bbatsov/ruby-style-guide